vipulanmass/SignToSpeech/README.md

 2. **ESP32 Processes the Input**: Converts detected input into a corresponding command.
 3. **Speech Output & Display**: The system plays the corresponding speech and shows the text on the OLED display.
 4. **Cloud Monitoring**: The detected input is sent to the cloud for tracking.
 5. **App Customization**: Users can modify and assign custom speech commands to different sign inputs.

-This README provides an overview of your project for GitHub.
-Let me know if you need any modifications! 🚀